imteekay/crafting-frontend/ui-challenges/year-progress-bar/README.md

 # Year Progress Bar

-A UI implementation for the [Year Progrss Bar]
+A UI implementation for the Year Progrss Bar.

 ## Challenge